SESYNC-ci/sesync-ci.github.io/blog/_drafts/geocoding-with-R.md

 Geocoding is the process of converting addresses/places into geographic coordinates which can be used to place markers on a map.
 For example, by geocoding "Squamish, British Columbia, Canada" you can say that "Squamish" can be found at (49.701634, -123.155812) latitude and longitude coordinates.
+You can geocode address, cities, dog parks, countries, pretty much any place you can think of!

 ## What geocoding tools are available?